lrswss/rice-m5tough-sensorhub/README.md

 ## Hardware

-An [M5Stack TOUGH device](https://docs.m5stack.com/en/core/tough) was procured as test equipment and equipped with a few I2C sensors and a [serial LoRaWAN module](https://docs.m5stack.com/en/unit/lorawan868) from M5Stack (ASR6501).
+A [M5Stack TOUGH device](https://docs.m5stack.com/en/core/tough) was procured as test equipment and equipped with a few I2C sensors and a [serial LoRaWAN module](https://docs.m5stack.com/en/unit/lorawan868) from M5Stack (ASR6501).
 Unfortunately, our device did not have an internal RTC backup battery.
 We placed an additional small LiIon cell (400mAh) in the yellow housing, which feeds